-As a new election campaign is unveiled, the political system faces a crucial trial: the behavioral patterns of all players involved become more critical and significant.
-This holds all the more true in an age in which candidates are required to conduct themselves as if in a ‘permanent campaign’: a campaign that stretches from one election to the next, rather than being confined to the formal election campaign (Blumler & Kavanagh, 1999; Dunaway & Stein, 2013; Iyengar et al., 2004; Weimann & Wolfsfeld, 2002).
+As a new election campaign is unveiled, the political system faces a crucial trial: all players' behavioral patterns become more critical and significant.
+This holds all the more valid in an age in which candidates are required to conduct themselves as if in a ‘permanent campaign’: a campaign that stretches from one election to the next, rather than being confined to the formal election campaign (Blumler & Kavanagh, 1999; Dunaway & Stein, 2013; Iyengar et al., 2004; Weimann & Wolfsfeld, 2002).
 For the most part, media studies have focused on two fields of activity: aspects of election propaganda and news coverage of election periods.
-Of particular interest are instances in which election propaganda seeps into the realms of news coverage and interpretation, which cumulatively adds to other influences such as the effects of media coverage on a campaign’s content and messages (see, for example, Sheafer & Weimann 2005).
+Of particular interest are instances in which election propaganda seeps into the realms of news coverage and interpretation, cumulatively adding to other influences such as the effects of media coverage on a campaign’s content and messages (see, for example, Sheafer & Weimann 2005).

 The emergence of new media, particularly the internet and social networks, has changed – and continues to change – patterns of activity during elections.
 Across the political arena, new media have opened up fresh avenues of campaign promotion and direct communication with the public, as well as the ability to monitor and follow election discourse beyond the confines of traditional mass media (Bennett & Iyengar 2008; Bennett & Pfetsch 2018; Chadwick & Stromer-Galley 2016; Elishar-Malka et al. 2020; Penney 2017; Spaeth 2009; Stromer-Galley 2014).

 Although the use of social media in politics continues to expand worldwide, researchers do not concur on their impact, their influence, or their relationship with voting behaviors and decisions (Bennett & Pfetsch 2018; Chadwick & Stromer-Galley 2016; Gil de Zúñiga et al. 2014; Foot & Schneider 2006; Boulianne 2015; Gerbaudo 2012).
-Rahim (2019) has suggested that campaigns, in the age of social media, are more candidate-driven than issue-driven, and politicians can directly target audiences with specific demographic characteristics and political interests and tailor their communication to these audiences using platforms such as Facebook, WhatsApp, and Twitter.
-This utilization of social media enables candidates to reach broader segments of voters, including smaller and weak-tie networks, with low-cost and self-driven campaigns.
-Studies have shown that politicians with higher social media engagement receive relatively more votes in national elections (Skovsgaard & Arjan 2013).
-Examples of the impact of social media in well-executed campaigns are Barak Obama’s well-known 2008 campaign, the less-known victory in the Malaysian elections by the main opposition coalition (Alliance of Hope) by relying solely on social media, segmenting voters, and focusing on marginalized specific groups (Rahim, 2019), as well as the opposition’s successful use of Facebook to challenge the ruling government’s social media dominance in Fiji in 2018 (Tarai 2019).
+Rahim (2019) has suggested that campaigns, in the age of social media, are more candidate-driven than issue-driven.
+Politicians can target audiences with specific demographic characteristics and political interests and tailor their communication to these audiences using Facebook, WhatsApp, and Twitter.
+This social media utilization enables candidates to reach broader voters' segments, including smaller and weak-tie networks, with low-cost and self-driven campaigns.
+Studies have shown that politicians with higher social media engagement receive relatively more votes in national elections (Skovsgaard & Arjan 2013), with more than a few examples worldwide (Spaeth, 2009; Rahim, 2019; Tarai 2019).

 Agenda Setting

 Controlling agendas in the media and among the public is of particular importance during election periods.
-Therefore, it is not surprising that agenda-setting theory has often focused on studying these periods.
-Agenda-setting theory addresses the power of mass media to influence public perceptions of the relative importance of salient political issues, and posits that the gatekeepers of news media (journalists and editors) emphasize and highlight certain events, people, and issues while ignoring or minimizing others.
-The relative media salience of certain issues in a particular news source, or in several news sources simultaneously, influences public agendas and public discourse, which tends to focus on the issues most prominently covered by mass media outlets (McCombs & Shaw 1972).
+Therefore, it is not surprising that the agenda-setting theory has often focused on studying these periods.
+The Agenda-setting theory addresses the mass media's power to influence public perceptions of salient political issues' relative importance.
+It posits that news media's gatekeepers (journalists and editors) emphasize and highlight certain events, people, and issues while ignoring or minimizing others.
+The relative media salience of certain issues in a particular news source, or several news sources simultaneously, influences public agendas and public discourse, focusing on the issues most prominently covered by mass media outlets (McCombs & Shaw 1972).